Somalia: Independence and post-independence

-Britain included the conditional provision that the Somali residents would retain their autonomy, but Ethiopia immediately claimed sovereignty over the area.
-This prompted an unsuccessful bid by Britain in 1956 to buy back the Somali lands it had turned over.
-Britain also granted administration of the almost exclusively Somali-inhabited Northern Frontier District (NFD) to Kenyan nationalists.
-This was despite a plebiscite in which, according to a British colonial commission, almost all of the territory's ethnic Somalis favoured joining the newly formed Somali Republic.
+Britain stipulated that Somali residents would retain autonomy, but Ethiopia ignored this, prompting an unsuccessful bid by Britain to repurchase the lands.
+Britain also granted almost exclusively Somali-inhabited Northern Frontier District to Kenyan nationalists.
+This was despite a plebiscite where almost all of the territory's ethnic Somalis favoured joining Somalia.

-A referendum was held in neighbouring Djibouti (then known as French Somaliland) in 1958, on the eve of Somalia's independence in 1960, to decide whether or not to join the Somali Republic or to remain with France.
+A referendum was held in neighbouring French Somaliland in 1958, to decide whether to join the Somali Republic or to remain with France.
 The referendum turned out in favour of a continued association with France, largely due to a combined yes vote by the sizeable Afar ethnic group and resident Europeans.
-There was also widespread vote rigging, with the French expelling thousands of Somalis before the referendum reached the polls.
+There was also widespread vote rigging, with the French expelling thousands of Somalis before voting commenced.
+The majority of those who voted "no" were Somalis, who strongly supported joining Somalia.

-The majority of those who voted 'no' were Somalis who were strongly in favour of joining a united Somalia, as had been proposed by Mahmoud Harbi, Vice President of the Government Council.
-Harbi was killed in a plane crash two years later.
-Djibouti finally gained independence from France in 1977, and Hassan Gouled Aptidon, a Somali who had campaigned for a 'yes' vote in the referendum of 1976, eventually became Djibouti's first president (1977–1999).